 If someone asked me what there was to do in Austin, I would have to be honest and say “drink” with maybe some eating thrown in for good measure.
-We did walk up to the Capitol building one day and Mel suggested stand up paddle-boarding on the lake but from the time we got in to the time we left, we were basically going from dinner to cocktail bar to another cocktail bar to jazz club to late night food truck to bed to boozy brunch… If Austin had a theme it would be “cocktails and music” which are basically two of my favourite things and it kind of blows my mind that what I consider real jobs seem like an afterthought here.
+We did walk up to the Capitol building one day and Mel suggested stand-up paddle-boarding on the lake but we mostly explored various restaurants and bars.
+If Austin had a theme it would be “cocktails and music” which are basically two of my favourite things and it kind of blows my mind that what I consider real jobs seem like an afterthought here.
 We had an AMAZING time but this was definitely a case of needing home for a rest.

 Our weekend started off in East Austin with dinner at Qui.
-We were late because our taxi driver didn’t speak French and so took us to Key Bar, a raucous divey looking thing on the party street.
+We were late because our taxi driver didn’t speak French and so took us to Key Bar, a raucous, divey looking thing on a party street.
 My sister looked alarmed and the taxi driver asked me if I was sure when I said we weren’t in the right place but soon we were speeding off in the other direction and sitting down to an amazing dinner.
-I would go back to Austin just to go to Qui but from there we walked back to the hotel through cocktail bars and food trucks, ended up at the East Side Show Lounge where a trio featuring an incredible vocalist was playing.
-I adore live music and I know that Seattle has a lot of it but there is something about just stumbling upon it happening that makes it even greater.
+I would go back to Austin just to go to Qui again but from there we walked back to the hotel, hopping through cocktail bars and food trucks, and ended up at the East Side Show Lounge where a trio featuring an incredible vocalist was playing.
+I adore live music and I know that Seattle has a lot of it but there is something about just stumbling upon it happening that makes it that much better.

 The next day we went for brunch and I tried to untangle the local vernacular for bodies of water (lake, river, swimming holes, etc.) over a Caesar and then a series of patio bars for the afternoon.
 Our dinner plans at Wink turned into a whole evening affair when the sky opened up and a thunderstorm took out the power.
-We were one or two tiny courses into a tasting menu so we finished our wine…and then a second bottle and I don’t remember much about the rest of the evening except that it involved dessert I didn’t like, hanging out with a staggette party at Peche, dancing at the Handlebar and giving my number to someone who was going to invite us to a party at the power plant.
-This is why it’s important to eat a good dinner, kids.
+We were one or two tiny courses into a tasting menu so we worked on our wine.
+Eventually, the rest of dinner arrived and we carried off on some further adventures.